ServiceNow

 id: 1

-Configuring ownership of your ServiceNow entities
+Configuring your ServiceNow teams as owners

 To import teams, configure the table mappings to pull teams, team members, and their relationships from ServiceNow.
 After doing so, follow the steps to import them.